-6 The Authorities have indicated that the exemption applies solely to legal persons that are affiliated to a stock exchange which is a member of the Fédéracion Internationale des Bourses de Valeurs and which are not established in a country that does not comply with at least 10 of the core recommendations proposed by the Financial Action Task Force (FATF).
-Further the Authorities have indicated that the decree will be amended due to the pending amendments of the NOIS.
+&lt;sup>5 The Authorities have indicated that the exemption applies solely to legal persons that are affiliated to a stock exchange which is a member of the Fédéracion Internationale des Bourses de Valeurs and which are not established in a country that does not comply with at least 10 of the core recommendations proposed by

-- in paragraphs 1179-1181 and 1183.
-The Examiners' recommendation remains not met.
+- record a copy of a valid passport, drivers licence or identity card of the UBO.
+The information provided makes the availability and provision of UBO information appear to be uncertain.
+The Examiners' recommendation remains not met. - 66.
+With regard to the establishment of procedures to ensure that all information in the Registry is up to date and accurate, no additional information was provided for this report and as was noted in the previous reports the Authorities provided a detailed narrative on the filing system at the Registry which was the same as described during the onsite, but as discussed in paragraphs 1179-1181 and 1183.
+The Examiners' recommendation remains not met. - 67.
 No additional information has been provided with regard to the issue of sanctioning powers for the Chamber of Commerce or with regard to the procedures for the exchange of information in the Commercial Register.
-The recommendations remain not met. - 39.
-With regard to the issue of the immobilization of bearer shares, the Authorities have stated that a proposal to change/update the legislation to include the elimination of bearer shares is being drafted.
+The recommendations remain not met. - 68.
+With regard to the issue of the immobilization of bearer shares, the Authorities updated that the institutions under the supervision of the Central Bank, which previously did not comply with the law regarding immobilization of bearer shares, are now in compliance with this law.
+Curação continues promoting the proposal to change/update the legislation to include the elimination of bearer shares is being drafted.
 The recommendation has not been met